12 May 2016

 Asbestos in soils can be safely and cost-effectively managed as part of redevelopment if the specialist consultant such as WYG is engaged early in the project.
 A majority of issues arise when asbestos in soil is identified late in the project and therefore more cost effective remedial options may not be viable due to programme and design restrictions.
 WYG adopt a phased approach to the investigation, risk assessment and remediation options/design phase to mitigate disruption to a project and ensure a cost effective and regulatory compliant remediation solution is implemented.

-Our asbestos consultancy team is UKAS accredited for the provision of asbestos surveys and inspections (ISO 17020) along with air monitoring, 4 stage clearance & bulk analysis (ISO 17025).
-We are also UKATA certified for the provision of asbestos awareness training.
+Our asbestos consultancy team is UKAS accredited for the provision of asbestos surveys and inspections in premises (ISO 17020) along with air monitoring, 4 stage clearance & bulk analysis (ISO 17025).
+Our partner laboratories are also accredited for analysis and quantification of asbestos in soils.

 Find out more here and get in touch today.